dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/testing.md

     return items[items["type"] == "story"]
 ```

-As you can see, our assets use an [I/O manager](/concepts/io-management/io-managers) named `snowflake_io_manager`.
+{/* As you can see, our assets use an [I/O manager](/concepts/io-management/io-managers) named `snowflake_io_manager`.
+Using I/O managers and other resources allow us to swap out implementations per environment without modifying our business logic. */}
+As you can see, our assets use an [I/O manager](/todo) named `snowflake_io_manager`.
 Using I/O managers and other resources allow us to swap out implementations per environment without modifying our business logic.

 ---